yudharisandy/LudoGame/README.md

     - When there is only 1 totem OnPlay -> directly move the totem (user doesn't need to choose the totem)
     - If roll dice > remaining path/route -> the totem won't be moved (can be happened near the final cell).
 - Provide a playground GUI to be tried out!
+    - GUI: One cell could show up more than one totem (from the same player).
+    - GUI: One cell could show up more than one totem (from different players only in safe cell -> BUG in color choosing).
     - GUI: A kicked Totem automatically go back to ```HomePosition``` when collision happens.
     - GUI: Re-Render the objects button -> To show all totems in correct position.